-(2) To opportunistically record whale sharks encountered during the expedition and, if possible, take pictures of its gill area
+(2) To record opportunistically whale sharks encountered during the expedition and, if possible, take pictures of their gill areas for identification purposes.

+However, the whole system is under severe threat, mostly from human-induced impacts such as coral bleaching through climate change, pollution, overfishing and either inaction or inappropriate development pursued by the government.
 The Maldives Marine Research Centre (MRC) of the Ministry of Fisheries and Agriculture identified a need for further research and monitoring work as far back as 1997.
-Biosphere Expeditions is addressing this need and is also working with Reef Check (RC) and the Marine Conservation Society (MCS) in order to provide vital data on reef health.
+Biosphere Expeditions is addressing this need and is also working with Reef Check International, the Marine Conservation Society and local NGO Reef Check Maldives, which was founded as a result of the expedition’s local capacity-building activities, in order to provide vital data on reef health.

-Data from the coral reef surveys will be used at international, regional and national levels to provide a ‘status report’ on the health of Maldivian reefs.
-At the national level, it will be used to help make informed management and conservation recommendations.
+Data from the coral reef surveys will be used at international, regional and national levels to provide annual status reports on the health of Maldivian reefs.
+At the national level, it will be used to help make informed management and conservation recommendations and to lobby government.
 Surveys will be carried out both inside and outside current Maldivian Marine Protected Areas (MPAs) to continue the work of the Marine Conservation Society, which is investigating the impact of MPAs on fish and coral populations.